ocaml/platform-blog/opam-in-xenserver.md

 this flexibility comes
-with a cost: when one binary such as "xapi" (the cluster manager) depends on 45 separate libraries, how do I quickly set up a build environment?
+with a cost: when one binary such as "xapi" (the cluster manager) depends on 45 separate libraries, how do we quickly set up a build environment?
-Exactly which libraries do I need?
-How do I apply updates?
+Exactly which libraries do we need?
+How do we apply updates?
-If I change one of these libraries (e.g. to make a bugfix), exactly which bits should I rebuild?
+If we change one of these libraries (e.g. to make a bugfix), exactly which bits should we rebuild?
 This is where [opam](https://opam.ocaml.org), the source package manager, makes everything easy.